Based in Geneva – 100%

-The intern will be part of a small team working on the preparation and delivery of Oslo Forum events, and will assist with logistics, publications and reporting.
+The intern will be part of a small team, situated within the Mediation Support and Policy Unit (MESU), working on the preparation and delivery of Oslo Forum events, and will assist with logistics, publications and reporting.

 Reporting to the Oslo Forum Project Manager, specific tasks may include:

-- Providing logistical support in the organisation of the event(s) (in relation to invitations, bookings, suppliers, local transport, and practical information for participants);
+- Providing logistical support in the organisation of the Oslo Forum (in relation to invitations, bookings, suppliers, local transport, and practical information for participants);

-- Helping to prepare and co-ordinate sessions during the event(s), including contributing to background research, and preparing briefing material;
+- Helping to prepare and co-ordinate sessions during the Oslo Forum, including contributing to background research, and preparing briefing material;

-- Helping to prepare and co-ordinate publications associated with the event(s), including: research on potential content and authors; drafting and editing copy; proof-reading; and liaising with authors, suppliers and HD colleagues;
+- Helping to prepare and co-ordinate publications associated with the Oslo Forum, including: research on potential content and authors; drafting and editing copy; proof-reading; and liaising with authors, suppliers and HD colleagues;

-- Assisting with reporting requirements after the event(s); and
+- Assisting with reporting requirements after the Oslo Forum; and

-- Supporting other Oslo Forum projects, and the wider Mediation Support and Policy team, as needed.
+- Supporting other Oslo Forum projects and tasks within the wider MESU team, as needed.

 The ideal candidate should meet the following criteria:

-- Interest in and awareness of international relations and armed conflict;
+- Interest in and awareness of trends in international relations, peacemaking and armed conflict;

 - Prior experience in planning and organising complex events with multiple stakeholders;

-- Excellent oral and written English skills; Good oral and written Arabic skills a clear asset; publishing and editing experience a clear asset;
+- Excellent oral and written English skills; publishing and editing experience a clear asset;

 - Prior experience in a client or customer-facing role an asset;